Morton on the map

 Low Crime Area

 Crime levels in Morton are lower than the England and Wales average.
-While weapons is the most frequently recorded category, the overall picture is one of a settled and secure small town where serious incidents remain uncommon.
+While anti-social behaviour is the most frequently recorded category, the overall picture is one of a settled and secure small town where serious incidents remain uncommon.

 Local Policing